draeger-lab/refinegems/README.md

 export PATH={Output from the line above with /bin as line end}:$PATH
 ```

+If you are a Windows user you will want to locate the installation manually.
+The path should look like somthing like this
+`C:\Program Files\PostgreSQL\13\lib`.

 The database containing the BiGG ID and EC number mappings
 ```
 sbo/create_dbs.sql